Chickpeas | Benefits | Side Effects | Carbs | Keto | Hummus | Low-Carb Substitutes | Conclusion | FAQ | Studies

 Find out here, and more, based on science.

 Chickpeas or garbanzo beans are legumes that are one of the oldest crops in the world.
 They have been consumed for thousands of years in various cultures.

 That variety, which most of us know, has a round shape and beige color.
 Nevertheless, black, green, or red chickpeas also exist.

-After the soybean, chickpea is the most cultivated and consumed bean in the world.
+After the soybean, the chickpea is the most cultivated and consumed bean in the world.

 However, this very fact raises questions in the context of ketogenic diets.
-Like other beans, chickpeas are high in protein but also high in carbohydrates.
+Like other beans, chickpeas are high in protein and carbohydrates.